b-rbmp/IoT-individual-assignment_/README.md

 ### 0. Target device

 This assignment was completed using a real ESP32 microcontroller.
-This was chosen due to the fact that MQTT is not supported by IoT-Lab.

 ### 1. Setup and Initialization of Libraries